jasonbohne123/Derivative_Pricing_Methods/README.md

 # Option_Pricing_Methods
- Repository for undergraduate thesis: The Evaluation, Comparison, Selection, and Implementation of Derivative Pricing Methods into a Trading Algorithm
+ Repository for undergraduate project: An Analysis of Derivative Pricing Methods

- Find attached the thesis, presentation, and software used in the thesis: main file, alpha model class, and research notebook
+ Find attached the project, presentation, and software used: main file, alpha model class, and research notebook

  Inspiration was drawn from the QuantConnect community